How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 Check all hand washing facilities.

 Why this matters: Hand hygiene prevents foodborne illness and disease transmission.
-Empty dispensers mean people cannot wash hands properly.
+Empty dispensers mean people can't wash hands properly, even if they want to.

 What to look for: